 The similarity between Mat’s MP3 Player and the company’s product was too close.
 He had to cease operations immediately or be sued.

 He couldn’t take another order, couldn’t accept any more payments, and couldn’t even trade under the same name.

 Within a few years, the startup managed to raise $180 million from 3000 investors.

-AMMA Private Investment initially funded the venture, and the rest of the money came from approx. 1000 smaller investors – comprising of accounting and financial services firms.
+AMMA Private Investment initially funded the venture, and the rest of the money came from approx. 1000 smaller investors – comprising accounting and financial services firms.

-Chief executive Darren Herft told StartupSmart the business planned to take on Apple and Spotify through targeting emerging markets for its streaming services.
+Chief executive Darren Herft told StartupSmart the business planned to take on Apple and Spotify by targeting emerging markets for its streaming services.

 Guvera acquired Blinkbox Music from Tesco in 2015.

-The part of the acquisition’s agreement was that it would pay its hired employees a higher rate of redundancy payment if the business failed – something Guvera failed to honour.
+Part of the acquisition’s agreement was that it would pay its hired employees a higher rate of redundancy payment if the business failed – something Guvera failed to honor.

 The above incident led to a £10m Employment Tribunal case lawsuit filed by former Blinkbox music employees.